gold star for USAHOF

 Carlos Boozer was a two-time All-Star with the Utah Jazz, and while he was not able to gain a third with Chicago, he was still able to provide a solid two-way game in the four years he was a Bull.

-Clifford Ray was taken number 40 in the 1971 Draft, but despite that late selection, the Oklahoma Sooner made the Chicago Bulls roster
+Clifford Ray was taken with the 40th pick in the 1971 Draft, but despite that late selection, the Oklahoma Sooner made the Chicago Bulls roster.

 Ron Harper knew that his stats would plummet when he signed with the Chicago Bulls in 1994.
 Before he signed that Free Agent deal with the Bulls, Harper had four 20-plus PPG seasons in the NBA, including the year before he joined Chicago.
 Harper was expected to score in droves for the Los Angeles Clippers (his previous team), but on the star-laden Bulls, he didn't have to.

-The Chicago Bulls were Dave Corzine's third team, having played two years a piece for the Washington Bullets and the San Antonio Spurs before he was traded to his hometown.
+The Chicago Bulls were Dave Corzine's third team, after two years apiece with the Washington Bullets and the San Antonio Spurs, before he was traded to his hometown.

-An NBA Champion with the Philadelphia 76ers in 1976, Weiss was traded from his third NBA team, Milwaukee to the Chicago Bulls during the 1968-69 Season.
+An NBA Champion with the Philadelphia 76ers in 1966, Weiss was traded from his third NBA team, Milwaukee, to the Chicago Bulls during the 1968-69 Season.

 Tyson Chandler was the Second Overall Pick in 2001 by the Los Angeles Clippers.
-The Clippers traded Chandler immediately to Chicago for Elton Brand, and there was hope that the Bulls would be able to build their team around the Center.
+The Clippers traded Chandler to Chicago for Elton Brand, and there was hope that the Bulls could build their team around the Center.

 Andres Nocioni played in the Spanish League for years, and his performance in Argentina's 2004 Olympic Gold Medal win landed him a contract with the Chicago Bulls.